-Contrary to the idea behind the genesis of blockchain–to make financial transactions without the need of government or bank–the largest deployer of blockchain technology currently is the World Bank.
-The underpinning vision of the recently launched blockchain lab at the World Bank is to ‘put power back into the hands of people’.
+Contrary to the idea behind the genesis of blockchain–to make financial transactions without the need for a government or bank–the largest deployer of blockchain technology currently is the World Bank.
+The underpinning vision of the recently launched blockchain lab at the World Bank is to ‘put power back into the hands of people.

 Although it is still in its nascent stage, the World Bank’s blockchain experiments in the education, financial, agriculture, and pharmaceutical sectors have enhanced the learning curve of the organization.
 By partnering with Consensys, an Ethereum development company, the World Bank has attempted to improve a pilot-stage educational platform called Evoke.